Barcelona

 Registration and deadline

-Those interested in participating must fill in the Application Form or send an email to: premiorafaelmanzano@gmail.com
+Those interested in participating must fill in the Application Form and send a selection of drawings and projects, preferably handmade to info@culturasconstructivas.org.

 Contact us